PMO Service Catalogue Addendum

 - It has been recognised that the level of service or desired outcomes cannot be achieved

 - A new PMO service replaces or supersedes the current PMO service

 - A change in focus for the PMO

 Closing the service should be undertaken in an orderly fashion and with formal approval of the PMO Service Owner.

 Similar to the implementation of the PMO service, closure of the service may require behavioural change by one or more individuals and the closure will need to be managed as an organisational change.

 When closing the PMO service, all artefacts pertaining to the service should be reviewed to identify those that may be useful for future reference ie if the PMO reintroduces the PMO service, or another PMO in the organisation begins to deliver the service.

 Download the Addendum

-Click here to download a copy of the addendum text.
+Click here to download a copy of the full PMO Service Catalogue Addendum text.